daniellamb2208/NSYSU_ITAI/koul/README.md

 The program simply random the cells then follow the rules to show the game.

-And there are two bottoms could control the game:
+And there are some keys could control the game:

 Press the key `r` to re-random the cells

 Press the key`q` to quit the game

+(Before create Pattern of customization, the better way to see is press `d` first)

+Press the key `j` to create the jet patteren from upper_left to right_bottom moving

+Press the key `s` to create the two shadows on the middle of screen

+Press the key `d` to kill all the cells

+(there some time delay problems in our game, so if press one time doesn't work correctly, you may press the key again)